kharshvardhan/ShardeumBot/README.md

 # ShardeumBot
 Shardeum is an EVM compatible sharded blockchain with infinite scalability, true decentralization and solid security.
-This is the official assistance bot for the community to learn and get updates on Sahrdeum
+This is the official assistance bot for the community to learn and get updates on Shardeeum

 ## Usecases

 ### FAQs
-To stay upto date on Shardeum, you can ask the bot a question, or check out the complete list of FAQ maintained by contributors of Sahrdeum.
+To stay upto date on Shardeum, you can ask the bot a question, or check out the complete list of FAQ maintained by contributors of Shardeum.

 - To start your conversation with the bot, send a "!hi"
 - To see all commands type "!commands"